dkirker/stsync/README.md

 You can disable preprocessing by providing the "-d" options.
 You can also FORCE the system to overwrite includes when pulling down the repo by specifying "-o" (which is usually most useful if combined with "-S").

+**One important thing to remember, you MUST place the #include directives at the BOTTOM of the groovy file.
+At least for the base file which contains your app or device.
+Otherwise it will interfere with the defintions which MUST come first for SmartThings to understand the file.**

 Lastly, you can have as many levels to your #include directives as you want, meaning an included file may in-turn include others.

 ## Automatic mode